 (c) Market risk:

 Market risk arises from the possibility that changes in market prices will affect the value of the financial instruments of the Foundation.
-The Foundation manages the risk by investing in guaranteed investment certificates, pooled fund equities, corporate bond and equity mutual funds.
+The Foundation manages the risk by investing in guaranteed investment certificates, fixed income, and pooled fund equities.